 Medicare Advantage (MA) has grown more popular every year since its introduction, with membership doubling over the past decade.
-In 2019, over 22 million people had an Advantage plan, accounting for more than one-third of all Medicare beneficiaries.
+More than one-third of all Medicare beneficiaries now choose to receive their benefits through a Medicare Advantage plan.
 This page explains Medicare Advantage plans in Connecticut, including and how the program works and what to consider to help ensure you get the best plan for your unique needs.

 Private insurance companies offer Medicare Advantage plans in Connecticut, just as they do across the country.

 Also known as Medicare Part C, every Advantage plan must provide the same benefits you get with Original Medicare.
 This includes:

 - Medicare Part B, medical insurance

 Original Medicare does not include prescription drug coverage.
 You must join either a standalone Medicare Part D plan or an Advantage plan that covers prescription medications.

 Please note that, even if you join a Medicare Advantage plan, you are still responsible for the Medicare Part B premium.

 Medicare Advantage plans with prescription drug coverage in Connecticut

 Medicare Advantage Prescription Drug plans (MA-PD) combine your benefits under Medicare Parts A, B, and D into a single policy.

 Many Advantage plans also offer additional coverage.
 Popular add-on benefits include: